obrhubr/shiftago-py/README.md

 ```

-It then automatically handles the checking for the win condition and updates the `winner` and `gameEnd` attributes.
+The game checks for win conditions and updates the `winner` and `gameEnd` attributes.